Free Pinellas County Public Records: Arrests, Criminal, Marital

 Clearwater, FL 33762

-People can contact their local PD to find probation information and police records for their city by following these steps:
+Moreover, people can contact their local PD to find probation information and police records for their city by following these steps:

 1. Google “[city name] Pinellas County FL police” (example: “Clearwater Pinellas County FL police”).